The Missouri Breaks: Critical response

 Coming on the heels of Brando and Nicholson's Oscar-winning turns in The Godfather and One Flew Over the Cuckoo's Nest respectively, the film was highly anticipated, but became a notorious critical and commercial flop.
 At the time, Vincent Canby's review in The New York Times cited "an out-of-control performance" by Brando.

 Since its release, the reception of the film has improved.
 In 2003, Xan Brooks of The Guardian wrote: "On first release, Arthur Penn's 1976 Western found itself derided as an addled, self-indulgent folly.
 Today, its quieter passages resonate more satisfyingly, while its lunatic take on a decadent, dying frontier seems oddly appropriate...".
+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 In other media

 In M. Night Shyamalan's 2021 film Old, Rufus Sewell's character repeatedly asks the other characters if they remember the title of a film that starred Marlon Brando and Jack Nicholson.
-The character in the film, a surgeon named Charles, suffers from schizophrenia, then develops dementia as he ages.
+The character in the film, a surgeon named Charles, has schizophrenia, then develops dementia as he ages.
 Shyamalan explained that the character's question was based on a conversation he had with his father, Dr. Nelliyattu C. Shyamalan, who also has dementia: "I've never seen [The Missouri Breaks]...It's from my dad, who actually has some dementia, and he would not stop talking about Jack Nicholson and Marlon Brando, this movie that they were in.
 And I was like 'Dad, I have never seen it.'
 And he goes, 'Jack Nicholson!
 Marlon Brando!'
 And he kept going on and on about it.
 I was like 'Dad, I'm putting this in a movie if you keep talking about this.'
 And he did."